 - Specific guidance on testing expectations and delivery options for state and division-mandated assessments is in development.
 Final guidance for both paper-pencil format and computer-based assessments will be communicated by early August.
 Guidance will include any special social distancing protocols for in-person administration and the viability of at-home testing for certain online assessments.

-Health and Safety Guidance Document
+Forms - Health and Safety Guidance Document

 - Parent/Guardian Health Screening Commitment Form